Mounika-17/titanic_survival_v2/README.md

 ## 📁 Artifacts
-model.pkl – Trained ML model
+model.pkl – Combined preprocessing and trained ML pipeline
-preprocessor.pkl – Feature transformation pipeline
 train.csv & test.csv – Datasets used for training and testing

 ## 🛠️ Logging and Exception Handling
 All logs are stored in the logs/ directory.